mariko-poyo/capstone/galapagos_monitor/README.md

 #### Note:
 * If ELIFECYCLE error appears on "npm start", it means someone else is using those ports.
-So modify APP_PORT in app.js and default 3000 port in ./bin/www to some other ports and the problem should be resolved.
+So modify APP_PORT in app.js and default 3172 port in ./bin/www to some other ports and the problem should be resolved.
 * Now sim_board receives 2 params in commandline. [host, port] **No default value**.
-* Port polling in DCA is turned off at current stage for debugging.
-So make sure sim_board or real board is online before DCA running.
 * Admin mailbox:
    ```
    ac: GalapagosMonitor@gmail.com